Lieutenant George Peard

 Lieutenant George Peard collected shells, birds and minerals during his voyage of discovery on HMS Blossom.

 Also on board the Blossom was the naturalist George Peard who held the rank of Lieutenant.
 During this voyage he collected shells, birds, minerals and ethnographic objects including coins and Eskimo weapons, wherever the Blossom made port.
-The shells and minerals were well documented and most were identified.
+The shells and minerals are well documented and most are identified.
 Peard even had a text written by the taxonomist Lamarck to help him identify the shells he found, which would have been unusual that time.

 Family members donated material from Peard’s collection to the Museum in 1916 and 1938.
 Browse these objects on Collections Explorer.

 Among the shells donated to RAMM are six abalone shells.
 The one pictured was collected along America’s pacific coast somewhere between California and the Baja Peninsula.
 Others came from as far afield as the seas around Japan.
 Peard’s field notes mention that one particular specimen was collected while in the Loochoo Islands (now Ryukyu Islands) in 1827.